Have you checked this latest 31-point SEO checklist?

 To find yours, you can choose to use Google Keyword Planner.

 People search for a particular topic in different ways.
 This is why 15% of Google searches are new and have never been searched earlier.

-To deal with such a situation is to make long-tail keyword variations.
+To deal with such a situation it is best to make long-tail keyword variations.
 You can seek help on this by using Google autocomplete.
-Just type your primary keyword (e.g., “SEO checklist”) into Google, and you’ll see long‐tail recommendations like so:
+Just type your primary keyword (e.g., “SEO checklist”) into Google, and you’ll see long‐tail recommendations like this:

 - Get to know the ‘search intent’

-Have you face any situation where Google was unable to provide the answer for what you were looking for?
+Have you faced any situation where Google was unable to provide the answer for what you were looking for?
 Rarely.
 Right.

-To increase your likelihood of ranking for a specific keyword, you need to go the Google way.
+To increase your likelihood of getting your website ranked for a specific keyword, you need to go the Google way.
 You must get to know the search intent behind the keyword you’re targeting.